Sources for obtaining software

-Or you can access the software from you own laptop using the TUDelft weblogin environment (Citrix).
+Or you can access the software from you own laptop using the web based TUDelft weblogin environment or download the dedicated application Citrix Receiver for it.
 Although it allows you to use the software via your own laptop using the TU Delft license, the performance is a limiting factor.
 The software does not actually run on your laptop, but on the TU Delft servers, communicating back and forth over the internet.
 This is much slower than running it natively on your own computer.
 Processing large files in Photoshop or Illustrator will probably not work.

 Free online software

 Some tips for interesting/useful free software that is available online:

 - Chrome / Firefox / Opera – webbrowser